 It would seem an ingenious notion.
 However, on closer inspection, there’s a little bit more to the idea than quaffing down copious amounts of your own piss.

 The microbrewer from Copenhagen has a fairly special USP.
-This batch of Pisner beer, 60,000 bottles, has been made from barley fertilized with 50,000 litres of urine from the Roskilde concert-goers of 2015.
+This batch of Pisner beer, 60,000 bottles, has been made from barley fertilized with 50,000 liters of urine from the Roskilde concert-goers of 2015.

 A traditional fertilizer would be either manure based or contain artificial nutrients.
-The Danish Agriculture & Food Council (DAFC) instigated the partnership with the festival to promote beercycling and are credited with coming up with the unusual scheme.
+The Danish Agriculture & Food Council (DAFC) instigated the partnership with the festival to promote beer cycling and is credited with coming up with the unusual scheme.

-turn the urine into a resource.” and “I think most people can see the reason and the fun behind making a personal contribution to beer brewing, and the fact that rock music is involved will help us get our message across.”
+Leif goes on to explain, “The huge amount of urine produced at festivals was having a negative impact on the environment and the sewage system,” adding, “But beer-cycling will turn the urine into a resource.” and, “I think most people can see the reason and the fun behind making a personal contribution to beer brewing, and the fact that rock music is involved will help us get our message across.”

-So, who’s piss could have helped produce the beer you’ll be drinking?
-Of course you’ll have no idea from the thousands of ordinary festival-goers.
+So, whose urine could have helped produce the beer you’ll be drinking?
+Of course, you’ll have no idea from the thousands of ordinary festival-goers.
 However, urine was also collected from the performing acts of the 2015 Roskilde festival.
-Headliners included Paul McCartney, Florence + the Machine, Kendrick Lamar, Pharrell Williams and Nicki Minaj.
+Headliners included Paul McCartney, Florence + the Machine, Kendrick Lamar, Pharrell Williams, and Nicki Minaj.